-Vegetables: There is still time to plant cool-season vegetables: arugula, broccoli, Brussels sprouts, cabbage, collards, endive, kale, kohlrabi, lettuce, mustard, peas and spinach.
+Vegetables: There is still time to plant cool-season vegetables.
+Use transplants or seed to start arugula, broccoli, Brussels sprouts, cabbage, collards, endive, kale, kohlrabi, lettuce, mustard, peas and spinach.
 Start beets, carrots, parsnip, radish, rutabaga and turnips from seed only.
-Begin planting larger perennial vegetables like rhubarb, artichoke, horseradish and asparagus.
+Now is the time to purchase and begin planting of larger perennial vegetables like rhubarb, artichoke, horseradish and asparagus.
 Horseradish can be quite invasive so keep it in a container.
 Feed cool-season vegetables regularly and control weeds before they get out of hand.
 We have a great selection of winter vegetables at the nursery.